Alvin V. Palmer Scholarship Fund

 - A short essay response describing your educational plans and your commitment to community service.

-- Attach two letters of recommendation.
+- Provide two references who will provide a recommendation.
 One must come from a teacher, school personnel or other adult who can attest to your community spirit.

 - Scholarship Range: Up to $1,000 annually